Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

 Turkish Airlines allows pets to travel in both the cabin and in the hold.
 For pets travelling in the cabin, a maximum weight of 8kg including the carrier bag applies.
-Certain breeds of dangerous dogs are prohibited from being carried – check the website for more details.
+The maximum carrier size permitted is 40 x 30 x 23cm.

-Click here for the full pet policy, and click here for fees.
+Click here for the full pet policy, and click here for their detailed listing of fees.

 Fly to Istanbul with your pet